 Country Project participants

-Kingdom of Cambodia NGO ABC, Department of Forestry
+the Lao People's Democratic Republic NGO ABC, Department of Forestry

 Japan Company ABC, Company DEF

-• List the project participants from the Kingdom of Cambodia and Japan in the corresponding cells.
+• List the project participants from the Lao People's Democratic Republic and Japan in the corresponding cells.

 Project implementation structure

 Assigned roles and responsibilities for each organization participating in the project The project participants are 4 organizations and 4 communities that are implementing the project.
 They are supported by 3 organizations providing technical inputs.
 Assigned roles and responsibilities are as follows: